About WBCF

 -

-to ensure that the long-term forest productivity of sites within the WBCF is maintained or enhanced.
+To ensure that the long-term forest productivity of sites within the WBCF are maintained or enhanced.

 -

-to use a variety of harvesting and silviculture systems to minimize the delivered cost of the timber products to the manufacturing facility as well as to promote biodiversity in the remaining forests.
+To use a variety of harvesting (felling and removing trees) and silviculture (growing and cultivating trees) systems to minimize the delivered cost of the timber products to the manufacturing facility as well as to promote biodiversity in the remaining forests.

 -